arjunmehtaa/PokeFacts/README.md

 </p>

 ### **Info Fragment**
-* It shows the details of the selected Pokémon inlcuding it's description, basic information and stats.
+* It shows the details of the selected Pokémon including it's description, basic information and stats.
 * The background color of this fragment is adaptable based on the color of the selected Pokémon.

 <p float="left">